If you're having trouble with Wi-Fi calling on your device, here are a few quick and easy troubleshooting tips.

-1. Confirm that Wi-fi calling is enabled for the device on your account.
+Confirm Wi-fi calling is enabled for the device on your account.

 Log into your Ting account online and go to Device settings.
 Find the device you want to enable Wi-Fi calling for and click the edit icon in the Minutes section.

-NOTE: The Can use Wi-Fi calling setting appears in the control panel and can be set to Enabled for all GSM devices including ones for which Wi-Fi calling is not actually supported.
+Note: The Can use Wi-Fi calling setting appears in the control panel and can be set to Enabled for all GSM devices, including those for which Wi-Fi calling is not supported.
 Refer to the Wi-Fi Calling FAQ for supported device details.
 The Can use Wi-Fi calling setting will only appear for supported CDMA devices in the control panel.

 Older software versions can interfere with Wi-Fi calling, so if you're having trouble with Wi-Fi calling, make sure that your device has the latest software update.